The Rutland Area Food Co-op

 While focusing on member needs, cooperatives work for the sustainable development of their communities through policies accepted by their members.

-The Co-op has four distinct goals of operation:
+the Co-op has 6 distinct goals of operation:

 Whether related to accessibility, race, gender, ethnicity, age, or sexual orientation, it’s important to find intentional ways to grow in our understanding and support of each other.
 We are diverse by nature and inclusive by choice.
 RAFC’s commitment to fostering an inclusive environment is of fundamental importance.
 Quite simply, we believe that diversity makes us, as individuals and as a community, stronger and more resilient.